Women Restarting

 Female entrepreneurship for internally displaced women

-Afghanistan is experiencing one of the most significant internal displacement crises globally.
-For more than forty years, the country has been marked by persistent conflict, chronic insecurity, and recurring climate-related disasters.
-The escalation of fighting between government forces and the Taliban in 2021 accelerated a massive wave of internal displacement.
-In 2025, according to the most recent data (June 2025) published by UNHCR, the number of internally displaced persons (IDPs) in Afghanistan is estimated at approximately 3.2 million (official source: https://data.unhcr.org/en/country/afg).
+Afghanistan is experiencing one of the most significant forced mobility crises globally.
+For over forty years, the country has been marked by persistent conflict, chronic insecurity, and recurring climate-related disasters.
+The escalation of fighting between government forces and the Taliban in 2021 accelerated a wave of internal displacement, further aggravated in subsequent years by the progressive deterioration of economic and social conditions.

-The Impact on Women and Girls
+The impact on women and girls

 Donor: Women’s Peace and Humanitarian Fund

-Project duration: April 2024 – January 31, 2026
+Project duration: April 2024 – 31 January 2026